matinnuhamunada/hpc101/docs/source/tutorial/session4/llvm.rst

     #.
 Learn how to use LLVM IR in Numba

 LLVM Intermediate Representation (IR) is a low-level, typed programming language used as an intermediate step in the LLVM compiler framework.

+.. admonition:: Explanation
+   :class: attention

+    `LLVM <https://llvm.org>`_ is a compiler infrastructure that helps build compilers, intermediate representations (IRs), optimizers, and code generators.
+    It is not a compiler by itself, but a framework used to build compilers.

 It serves as a common code representation for  various compiler optimizations and code generation processes.
 Its primary purpose is to enable optimizations and transformations that improve the performance and efficiency of compiled code before  it is translated into machine-specific instructions.

 The code below is used to inspect and retrieve a dictionary of items related to the LLVM IR of the Numba-compiled function f.
 This can be useful for debugging or understanding how Numba has